Sun-G0D/SportsRealm/README.md

   Home:
     contains scrollable list of matches, when a match is clicked the current status of the match will be displayed on the right.
   Profile:
     Will display the info of the user who is currently signed in.
+Has two buttons that allow the user to either add or lose 1 betbux
   Shop:
     placeholder for now, in future it will contain betbux balance.
 - logout to clear session